 It’s the people who make each country great!
 Some become well-known and make the country even more famous.
 Belgium has had a few internationally famous people – sportspeople, scientists, politicians, artists, and much more.
 Let’s explore some of them:

-- Eddy Merckx – nicknamed the cannibal, he won 11 Grand Tours, the 5 monuments and was 3 times world champion.
+- Eddy Merckx – nicknamed the cannibal, he won 11 Grand Tours, the five monuments, and was three times world champion.
 It’s unanimously considered the GOAT of cycling.

 - Adolphe Sax – inventor of the Saxophone.

 - Geradus Mercator – the famous cartographer who developed a world map to showcase a linear scale; he was born in Flanders before Belgium founded, so he wasn’t actually Belgian.